kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 Kluctl by ensuring that a running Kluctl command could not be messed around with by externally modifying the kubeconfig while it was running.

-## Implementing Server-side apply
+## Implementing server-side apply

-After switching to a Kubernetes client library, leveraging Server-side apply felt easy.
+After switching to a Kubernetes client library, leveraging server-side apply felt easy.
 Kluctl now has to send each manifest to the API server as part of a `PATCH` request, which signals that Kluctl wants to perform a server-side apply operation.
 The API server then